VirgilSecurity/virgil-e3kit-x/README.md

 }
 ```

-If channel creator changed device or cleaned up current one, he can load temporary channel in simular way
+If channel creator changes or cleans up their device, he can load temporary channel in simular way
 ```swift

 ethree.loadTemporaryChannel(asCreator: true, with: "Bob") { channel, error in